 Music by Richard Rodgers

 Based on the play “Green Grow the Lilacs” by Lynn Riggs

 The place is Oklahoma territory at the turn of the 20th century, a time when ranchers and cowboys are squaring off over land and water rights and love is in the air.
 Curly loves Laurey, though Laurey isn’t quite sure about Curly.
 Will Parker loves Ado Annie, though Ado loves, well, everybody!
 This 1943 Broadway hit was the first modern musical to weave catchy songs with vivid storytelling.
 Join us for this classic story about love and belonging.

 The Importance of Being Earnest

 by Oscar Wilde

-It’s 1895 and Mr. John “Jack” Worthing is engaged.
-That is, if he can convince his potential mother-in-law to accept him.
-And that might prove difficult for the fact that his fiancé thinks his name is Ernest.
+It’s 1895 and Jack Worthing is engaged–that is if he can convince his potential mother-in-law to accept him.
+And that might prove difficult since his fiancé thinks his name is Ernest.
 Oh, and he doesn’t know who his parents are.
-Not to mention his niece thinks she’s ALSO engaged to Ernest.
+Not to mention his ward thinks she’s ALSO engaged to Ernest.
 Oh dear!
-Mistaken identities and the search for one’s true self makeup Oscar Wilde’s most famous comedy of manners.
-“A trivial play for serious people.”
+Mistaken identities and the search for one’s true self frame Oscar Wilde’s most famous comedy of manners.